emkeator/svg-animations/README.md

   * Animating with keyframes in CSS to make flames move.
   * Using requestAnimationFrame and a gradient to animate an SVG that could serve as a button.
   * A fun example of a rotating compass (that would definitely get you lost)
-  * Another fun example of a clock that actually tracks the seconds/minutes/hours, using requestAnimationFrame (note: it starts at midnight and runs while the page is open to the user.
-Functionality to relate to actual hour/minute/second pending)
+  * Another fun example of a clock that actually tracks the seconds/minutes/hours from Greenwich Meantime (London Time).
   * An example of "writing" words with SVG animations.
   * Another example of writing words with SVG animations, that also changes color.
+  * An animation that actually changes the path's nodes in order to transform a circle into a snowflake.
   * My favorite example - an SVG animation that brings to life Van Gogh's "Starry Night"!

+Please note: some of these are more complex and time consuming than others!
+For instance, transforming a shape required creating the intermediate shapes, and making sure that all had the same number of nodes (you could probably code a case for which nodes are added, as well).
+But with the help of apps, you can